The 2023 Roger J. Traynor

-Peter Prescott was a member of the Pacific University ("PAU") football team and kicked the game-winning field goal for PAU at the 2017 Serendipity Bowl.
+Peter Prescott was a member of the University of Pacifica ("PAU") football team and kicked the game-winning field goal for PAU at the 2017 Serendipity Bowl.
 Nicole Pascal (also identified in the record as Jane Roe) was also a student-athlete at PAU.
 Prescott and Pascal dated from March 2016 to approximately October 2016.
 On January 21, 2017, two PAU students observed Prescott put his hand on Pascal's neck and push her against a wall.
 They reported this incident to the PAU men's tennis coach, prompting an investigation by the university.
 Prescott did not deny he put his hand on Pascal's neck and that she had her back against a wall while he did so; he claimed he did not intend to harm her and they were merely “horsing around.”

 The university investigator who conducted the investigation found Prescott had violated PAU's misconduct policy by engaging in intimate partner violence and violating an Avoidance of Contact ("AOC") Order.
 The investigator submitted her findings to the Misconduct Sanctioning Panel, which is comprised of two staff or faculty members and an undergraduate student.
 The panel decided upon a sanction of expulsion.

 Prescott appealed the findings of fact and determination of violation to the PAU Vice President for Student Affairs.
 An appellate panel at PAU found the evidence supported the findings, but recommended a two-year suspension because Prescott's conduct could have been “reckless” rather than intentional.
 The PAU Vice President for Student Affairs rejected the appellate panel's recommendation and affirmed the decision to expel Prescott, reasoning the sanction was appropriate under the sexual misconduct policy regardless of whether Prescott intended to harm Pascal.